Meet the fearless photographer who exposed the Mafia’s culture of death

 When Italian photographer Letizia Battaglia passed away on April 13, 2022, the biggest shock among those of us who have written about her was that she didn’t die at the hands of the Mafia.

 For nearly five decades she fearlessly fought the criminal enterprise.
-Armed with her 35mm camera, she publicized the Sicilian Mafia’s reign of terror with her photographs of the bullet-riddled bodies of public servants, innocent bystanders and mafiosi.
+Armed with her 35mm camera, she publicized the Sicilian Mafia’s reign of terror with her photographs of the bullet-riddled bodies of public servants, innocent bystanders, and mafiosi.
 She later worked as a politician and local activist to wrest Palermo’s streets and piazzas from the Mafia’s grip.

 Exposing the Mafia’s culture of death

-Battaglia earned international acclaim for her photographs of Sicily – images that captured the island’s beauty, poverty, spirit and, perhaps most famously, violence.
+Battaglia earned international acclaim for her photographs of Sicily—images that captured the island’s beauty, poverty, spirit and, perhaps most famously, violence.

 Her first years working as a photojournalist at Palermo’s daily newspaper, L’Ora, coincided with the first Mafia murders of public figures in the 1970s and the years of the Second Mafia War in the 1980s, which was simply known as “the slaughter.”